 A. DEPENDING ON THE APPLICATION.
-THE Ospho SHOULD GO ON A CREAMY WHITE.
+THE Ospho [linked by editor to product info at Amazon] SHOULD GO ON A CREAMY WHITE.
 A CHEMICAL REACTION OCCURS TURNING THE OSPHO BLACK IN COLOR.
 THIS SHOULD TAKE BETWEEN 20-60 MINUTES.
 DEPENDING ON TEMPERATURE AND HUMIDITY.
 RINSE WITH FRESH WATER.
 REAPPLY AS NECESSARY WAIT FOR THE SURFACE TO DRY THEN APPLY PRIMER AND OR PAINT.RICK PATEK

 - OLYMPIA, Washington

 A. Although the Rust-o-leum product you applied may have been dried to the touch which most coatings are, it may have not been fully cured.
 Most paints, even epoxies have a 30 day full cure time.
 You can scratch off most coatings even after a 4-5 day time frame, after 30 days you should not be able too.Dan Burnett